 More problems with 8227L

-The 8227L_Demo based systems are sill being made and still being sold.
+The 8227L_Demo-based systems are still being made and still being sold.
 The problem is the consumer buying obsolete equipment.
 If people didn’t buy them, they wouldn’t make any more!

 “You wouldn’t accept a 2015 mobile phone for your next upgrade!”

-People are always looking for a bargain and the manufacturers know this.
-Out comes the 8227L_ALPS_DEMO with it’s glossy pictures and powerful pitch and the sale is made.
-That is when the customers problems start.
-After a degree of disappointment or frustration the grey matter get tested and people suddenly remember that computer problems can be fix with an update!
+People are always looking for a bargain, and the manufacturers know this.
+Comes the 8227L_ALPS_DEMO with its glossy pictures and powerful pitch, and the sale is made.
+That is when the customer’s problems start.
+After a degree of disappointment or frustration, the grey matter gets tested, and people suddenly remember that computer problems can be fixed with an update!